UMass-LIDS/Tragen/README.md

 ## Synthetic trace generation

 In this mode, the user can select a traffic model from the [available traffic models](#available-traffic-models) to produce a synthetic trace that fits the model.
-The user can select a model that is described as Mix to generate a synthetic trace that is representative of the original trace obtained from a server that is serving a mix of traffic classes, eg., images from Amazon and software downloads from Microsoft.
+The user can select a model that is described as Mix to generate a synthetic trace that is representative of the original trace obtained from a server that is serving a mix of traffic classes.
 Or, the user can select multiple traffic models and provide the required traffic volumes for each selected option to create his/her own traffic mix.
 For e.g., 10Gbps of traffic from Amazon mixed with 5Gbps of traffic from Microsoft.
-TRAGEN then produces a synthetic trace that is representative of the traffic mix.
 We provide the option of using a GUI or a command line interface.

 ### GUI